Kale & Bean Stew Recipe

 Prepare your kale and celery first.
-Preheat a large non-stick pan on medium heat (275), and start with the olive oil and kale.
+For the kale, pull the leaves away from the stem, and chop the leaves only.
+Save the stems for a veggie broth, composting, or discard.
+Next, preheat a large non-stick pan on medium heat (275), and add the olive oil and kale.
 After several minutes, add in the celery.
 Mix them together well, and allow them to cook for several minutes.
 Finally, add in all of the other ingredients and continue to mix everything well.
 Do not drain the beans when you add them.
 The liquid in the can will help make the tomato paste more of a sauce.
 The total cook time is 21 minutes.
 It’s totally OK if you go a bit over or under.

 Here are the pics I know you’ve been waiting for 🙂